The .22 Hornet is an old school varmint hunting cartridge that, despite being something of a niche caliber, has managed to persevere through today.

-Though still well-loved in certain circles almost 100 years after it was first developed, .22 Hornet is still underrated in much of the firearms community.
+Though still well-loved in certain circles almost 100 years after it was first developed, .22 Hornet remains underrated in much of the firearms community.

 But they don’t know what you now know: .22 Hornet is a great little round with remarkable accuracy and range, yet low recoil and a soft report.

 So whether you want a .22 round for hunting, competition, or just killing time at the range, take .22 Hornet for a spin.
 You might just find you don’t want to put it down.